Features

 Snapping

 Another type of snapping is snapping to a grid, which helps align nodes and edges in a regular grid.
-Grid size and what should snap to the grid can be customized.
+The grid size and which elements should snap to the grid can be customized.

 If all that is not enough, then custom snapping options can be added as well, for instance to implement guidelines.